smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 }
 ```

-This is slightly slower the recursive version but is safer because we no longer have to worry about the stack.
+This is slightly slower than the recursive version because the path compression is less aggressive, but is safer because we no longer have to worry about the stack.
+We could improve the path compression in this version at the expense of making it a little harder to read, but the gain would be small and so I'll skip that for now.

 For completeness, our constructor looks like this: